.Maintaining a nutritious diet.

 Diastasis Recti Surgery – Abdominoplasty or Full Tummy Tuck

-Diastasis recti surgery is a surgical method of bringing the separated abdominal muscles back together.
+Diastasis recti surgery is a surgical method of bringing the separated abdominal muscles back together, typically considered when non-invasive treatments are insufficient.

 General anaesthesia is utilised on the patients for this procedure.
 An incision will be made between the navel and the pubic area horizontally.